-While school district play areas are not considered to be noise-sensitive resources, the project will comply with the FTA and FRA guidelines for mitigation of construction noise and vibration impacts.
-Typical construction practices listed in NV-IAMF#1 include building noise barriers (i.e., temporary walls or piles of excavated materials) between noisy activities and noise-sensitive resources; routing traffic away from residential streets where possible; building walled enclosures around especially noisy activities or around clusters of noisy equipment; combining noisy operations so that they occur in the same period; phasing demolition, earthmoving, and ground-impacting operations so as not to occur in the same time period; and avoiding impact pile driving where possible in vibration-sensitive areas.
-Complying with the FTA and FRA guidelines will minimize temporary construction impacts on noise- and vibration-sensitive resources.
+While school district play areas are not considered to be noise-sensitive resources, the project would comply with the FTA and FRA guidelines for minimizing construction noise and vibration impacts.
+Construction practices as documented in NV-IAMF#1 would include building noise barriers (i.e., temporary walls or piles on excavated materials) between noisy activities and noise-sensitive resources; routing traffic away from residential streets where possible; building walled enclosures around especially noisy activities or around clusters of noisy equipment; combining noisy operations so that they occur in the same period; phasing demolition, earthmoving, and ground-impacting operations so as not to occur in the same time period; and avoiding impact pile driving where possible in vibration-sensitive areas.
+Application of the FTA and FRA guidelines would minimize temporary construction impacts on noise- and vibration-sensitive resources.
 There is still the potential for construction noise to affect the users of school district play areas; but it would not prevent use of these play areas.